 - Using your trial bundle

 This guide is for you if you:

-· are thinking about suing (starting a civil claim) in either England or Wales, and
+- are involved in a civil claim in either England or Wales, and

 This guide is also for people supporting litigants in person, for example Support Through Court volunteers, Citizens' Advice volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.